UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: UncertaINR: Uncertainty Quantification of INRs for CT

-\paragraph{Implementation Details} We note that ensembling can be combined with any of the three prior BDL methods to further improve performance, and in particular we find that ensembling MCD base learners provides additional gains, in practice, with UncertaINR.
+\paragraph{\sffamily Implementation Details} We note that ensembling can be combined with any of the three prior BDL methods to further improve performance and, in particular, we found that ensembling MCD base learners provides additional gains, in practice, with UncertaINR.
 Surprisingly, our experiments show that MCD, arguably the simplest BDL approach, produces high-quality reconstructions, outperforming DEs and comparable results to the complex HMC procedure.
-MCD trains a model $f_\nn$ to minimize the unnormalized version of~(\ref{eq:posterior}) with dropout \cite{JMLR:v15:srivastava14a} before every weight layer.
-The samples $f_{\nn_n}$ of (\ref{eqn:avg_img})-(\ref{eqn:var_img}) are obtained by simply performing dropout, i.e. disabling each internal network node according to a pre-set probability $p$, at inference-time and applying a forward pass over image coordinates $(x,y)$ to obtain the pixel values $f_{\nn_n}(x,y)$.
+MCD trains a model $f_\nn$ to minimize the unnormalized version of~Eq.~\ref{eq:posterior} with dropout \citep{JMLR:v15:srivastava14a} before every weight layer.
+The samples $\{f_{\nn_n}\}_n$ of Eqs.~\ref{eqn:avg_img}-\ref{eqn:var_img} are obtained by simply performing dropout at inference time, i.e. disabling each internal network node according to a pre-set probability $p$ for different random seeds and applying a forward pass over image coordinates $(x,y)$ to obtain the pixel values $f_{\nn_n}(x,y)$.
 Hence, the MCD samples from the approximate posterior can be obtained very efficiently after training.
-For HMC, we used the No-U-Turn-Sampler \cite{hoffman2014no} sampling scheme in NumPyro \cite{phan2019composable}, both for UncertaINR, and also to obtain UQ with GOP.
+For HMC, we used the No-U-Turn-Sampler \citep{hoffman2014no} sampling scheme in NumPyro \citep{phan2019composable}, both for UncertaINR, and also to obtain UQ with GOP.
 Further details of the approximate inference algorithms we consider are given in Appendix~\ref{sec:bdl_imp_appendix}.